Tearsheet

 AI Analysis | Feedback

-Joseph K. Belanoff, M.D.
-Chief Executive Officer, President and Director
+Joseph K. Belanoff, M.D., Chief Executive Officer and President

-Mr. Atabak Mokari joined Corcept Therapeutics as Chief Financial Officer in March 2021.
-He brings nearly two decades of leadership experience in life sciences and healthcare finance.
-Prior to Corcept, he was Chief Financial Officer and Vice President of Corporate Development at Bellicum Pharmaceuticals, Inc. from 2018 to 2020, and held the same role at medical device manufacturer IRIDEX from 2016 to 2018.
-Mr. Mokari's background also includes serving as a director in healthcare investment banking groups at Wells Fargo Securities, UBS, and Credit Suisse between 2005 and 2016.
-Notably, he was an analyst at the private equity firm Olympus Partners, indicating a pattern of involvement with private equity-backed companies.
+Mr. Mokari joined Corcept Therapeutics as Chief Financial Officer in March 2021.
+He brings nearly 20 years of leadership experience in life sciences and healthcare finance.
+Before joining Corcept, he served as Chief Financial Officer and Vice President of Corporate Development at Bellicum Pharmaceuticals, Inc. from 2018 to 2020.
+From 2016 to 2018, he held the same role at medical device manufacturer IRIDEX Corporation.
+Mr. Mokari also worked as a director in healthcare investment banking at Wells Fargo Securities LLC (2013-2016), UBS (2009-2013), and Credit Suisse (2005-2009).

-Mr. Gary Charles Robb became Corcept's Chief Business Officer in March 2021.
-Prior to this, he served as the company's Chief Financial Officer for more than nine years, from September 2011.
-Mr. Robb has over 30 years of experience in executive management, operations, and finance.
-His previous roles include Senior Vice President of Operations, Administration and Finance at Fitness Anywhere, Inc. from 2005 to 2011, and Senior Vice President of Citadon, Inc. from 2000 to 2002.
-He also practiced law at Howard, Rice, Nemerovski, Canady, Falk & Rabkin from 1992 to 1996.
+Mr. Robb has served as Corcept's Chief Business Officer since March 2021, and as Secretary since January 2014.
+Prior to this, he was the company's Chief Financial Officer from September 2011 to March 2021.
+He possesses over 30 years of experience in executive management, operations, and finance.
+His past roles include Senior Vice President of Operations, Administration and Finance at Fitness Anywhere, Inc. He also founded a division at Citadon, Inc., focusing on workflow and analytic software for real estate lenders from 2000 to 2002.
+Mr. Robb practiced law from 1992 to 1996.
+He earned a B.A. from Yale University and a J.D. from Harvard Law School.

 AI Analysis | Feedback